RESIDENCY PROGRAM BASICS

 Are you open to the public?
 Can I come up and check the place out?

 We are always open to the public.
 33OC strives to maintain an open, communal environment and to maximize our artists interaction with the general public.
-That said, for a more rewarding visit and to make sure someone will be here to greet you, please email if you’d like to visit.
+That said, please email in advance if you’d like to visit.
 We’ll be happy to show you around.

 Where can I buy art Supplies?

-Art supplies are can only be purchased in Rome.
+Art supplies are can only be purchased in Rome or online.

 Arte 3 (paper, paints, canvas, most things you can find here).
 Via del Fiume 3a.
 Rome (metro stop – red line – Flaminio Piazza del Popolo) open Mon. – Fri.
 9-00 – 19.00.
 Sat.
 9.00 – 13.00 and 15.00 – 19.00).